-Ginger tea is also used to treat coughing and sore throat.
+Ginger tea is also used to treat coughing and sore throats.

-These effects can be attributed to the fact that it has antiviral qualities that are good against respiratory tract infection.
+These effects can be attributed to the fact that it has antiviral qualities that are good against respiratory tract infections.

 Here’s a published study by the Journal of Ethnopharmacology that can give more details about this.

-Chewing a tiny fresh ginger a few minutes before a meal can improve digestion as well as ease nausea, motion sickness, and other stomach problems.
+Chewing a tiny piece of fresh ginger a few minutes before a meal can improve digestion as well as ease nausea, motion sickness, and other stomach problems.

-Its anti-inflammatory qualities are helpful in keeping a smoother path for air to flow in and out of your lungs.
+Its anti-inflammatory qualities help keep a smooth path for air to flow in and out of your lungs.

-A certain active compound in ginger, zerumbone is able to relieve asthma.
+A certain active compound in ginger, zerumbone, can relieve asthma.

-Medical experts usually reduce blood pressure tablets to patients, but it is also possible to lower blood pressure naturally.
+Most of the time, doctors give patients pills to lower their blood pressure, but it is also possible to lower blood pressure naturally.

 If you eat ginger regularly, you may have increased your chances of preventing hepatotoxicity.

-Hepatotoxicity is the damage done to your liver caused by certain chemicals.
+Hepatotoxicity is the damage done to your liver by certain chemicals.

 Some animal studies even show that the essential oils of ginger were able to protect the liver from cadmium poisoning.

-Ginger is also becoming more and more popular due to its ability to relieve arthritis pain and inflammation.
+Ginger is also becoming more and more popular because it can ease the pain and swelling of arthritis.

-Ginger’s effects to your body will eventually lead to better heart health.
+Ginger’s effects on your body will eventually lead to better heart health.

-Since it’s able to lower your cholesterol levels and blood pressure levels, it reduces the stress in your heart.
+Since it’s able to lower your cholesterol levels and blood pressure levels, it reduces the stress on your heart.

 It not only helps maintain the good functioning of your heart, but it also prevents different kinds of heart diseases.